niraj1mahajan/open_redirect/README.md

-# open_redirect
+# Open Redirect Payloads
-Open Redirect Payloads
+Try your luck, you may get 301.